 Like music, there’s something else you can’t get away from in Krakow, and that is food.
-It is exquisite and inexpensive and varied (as I discovered on my Taste of Krakow food tour).
+It is exquisite and inexpensive and varied (as I discovered on my Taste of Poland food tour).

 With so much choice, you may be tempted to throw your hands up in confusion and run into someplace familiar, like the Hard Rock Cafe.
 Nothing against these good folk, mind you, but please don't.

 Head out to sample some pierogis instead (calling them steamed dumplings doesn't do them justice), eating in a Milk Bar (for stodgy but delicious specialties) and...
 CHOCOLATE.
 I have only one word for you: Wedel's, on the main square.
 You can eat your chocolate or drink it, hot or cold, or get it gift-wrapped to take home.
 You'll be hooked, and you'll keep coming back.
 Ask my waistline.

 Speaking of which... ice cream.
 I don't know what it is with this in Krakow but ice cream shops are as ubiquitous as foreign exchanges.
 Many shops have lines sneaking down the street but my top pick is the Ice Lab, something to do with nitrogen.
 All I remember is the smoke, and the taste.